-PRESIDENT: ...your whole analysis but I think, I think I know what you're, what, what, what -isn't that really the essence of it?
+PRESIDENT: ...your whole analysis but I think, I think

+I know what you're, what, what --

+isn't that really the essence of it?

-EHRLICHMAN: I'm trying to write the news magazine story for
+EHRLICHMAN: I'm trying to write the news magazine story

-next Monday...
+for next Monday...

-EHRLICHMAN: a week, Monday a week.
-And, if it is that
+EHRLICHMAN: ...a week, Monday a week.
+And, if it is

-"Grand Jury Indicts Mitchell"...
+that "Grand Jury Indicts Mitchell"...

 EHRLICHMAN: ...
-"The White House main effort to cover up, uh, finally collapsed last week when the Grand Jury indicted John Mitchell and Jeb Magruder, a, a number of, uh, peripheral witnesses who -each of whom contributed to developing a, a uh, cross-triangulation and permitted the Grand Jury to analyze it,," and so on and so forth.
-And then "the final, the final straw that broke the camel's back was, uh, an investigator's dis covery of this and that and the other thing."
+"The White House main effort to cover up,

+uh, finally collapsed last week when the Grand Jury indicted John Mitchell and Jeb many of a, a number of, uh, peripheral witnesses who -- each of whom contributed to developing a, a uh, cross-triangulation and permitted the Grand Jury to analyze it," and so on and so forth.
+And then "the final, the final straw that broke the camel's back was, uh, an investigator's discovery of this and that and the other thing."
 That's one set of facts.
+Uh, uh, and then the tag on that is "The White House Press Secretary Ron Ziegler said that the White House would have no comment."